 - Effective interfacing of surgery and experimental medicine to promote translation

 - Effective pathways for technological innovation (development, safe evaluation and dissemination) from industry to the patient (through developing pathways of engagement from patient to clinician to industry)

 - Effective trials of interventions based on the development and adoption of valid outcome measures

-This will be delivered through the National Centre for Bowel Research and Surgical Innovation.
+This will be delivered through the National Bowel Research Centre.